chay-stratus/Public-Notes/autoinstall_setup.md

 ### Reburn Carrera Firmware to Golden Versions

 The steps taken here largely depend on the state of the firmware on the system being tested.
-If the firmware is all the current "Golden" versions (*described in [this file](http://firmware.cdx.eng.stratus.com/LabGolden/versions.txt)*) [^2]
+If the firmware is all the current "Golden" versions [^2]

 [^2]: If you are generally unfamiliar with firmware burns, it is advised to receive assistance on the burning process after you have compiled the list of which firmwares need to be reburned

 ```
 FW                  Version
 ------------------- -----------
-BIOS                3.35.06
+BIOS                4.00.00
-BMC                 4.23.03
+BMC                 4.24.00
 SES_IO              3.1.0.24
-SES_STG             3.1.1.00
+SES_STG             4.0.0.24
 MBCPLD              01.04.00
 IOCPLD              01.03.00
 STGCPLD             01.03.00